Vitamin B12 Deficiency

 Conditions affecting the stomach and intestines

-- Intestinal conditions: Crohn’s disease, a condition that causes inflammation of the lining of the digestive tract, celiac disease, chronic tropical sprue and a number of other conditions may lead to vitamin B12 deficiency.
+- Intestinal conditions.
+Crohn’s disease, a condition that causes inflammation of the lining of the digestive tract, celiac disease, 8 chronic tropical sprue and a number of other conditions may lead to vitamin B12 deficiency.

-Some medicines can interfere with the absorption of vitamin B12, potentially leading to a deficiency, if precautions are not taken.
+Some medicines can interfere with the absorption of vitamin B12, potentially leading to a deficiency if precautions are not taken.
 Metformin, a medicine commonly prescribed for diabetes, is one example.
-Others include neomycin, chloramphenicol, colchicine and certain anticonvulsant drugs.
+Others include neomycin, chloramphenicol, 8 colchicine and certain anticonvulsant drugs.
+2

 Inadequate dietary intake

 Though fairly uncommon, some people may develop vitamin B12 deficiency as a result of low levels in their daily diet.
-A balanced diet that includes meat, fish and dairy products typically provides sufficient vitamin B12; however, strict vegans and people with a poor diet are at risk of developing a deficiency.
+A balanced diet typically provides sufficient vitamin B12; however, strict vegans and people with a poor diet are at higher risk of developing a deficiency.
+2 7 Good sources of vitamin B12 include:

 Diagnosis of vitamin B12 deficiency